-- A. Any malicious damage or acts that result in additional clean up in or around the housing buildings, grounds, or other facilities or property is prohibited. - B. Residents are required to clean the area at the conclusion of using any common area, which includes ensuring trash is picked up, the room is vacuumed, and equipment and furniture are returned to their proper locations. - C. Residents must not remove any furniture or equipment from common areas. - D. Residents are prohibited from tampering with electronic (i.e. thermostats) or safety equipment, or misusing game equipment. - E. The use of spray paint, glitter, or glue on the surfaces of the Art Room is prohibited (i.e. gluing items to surfaces). - F. Violating any COVID-19 or safety precautions related to common areas and HRE property.
+- A. Any malicious damage or acts that result in additional clean up in or around any housing building, grounds, or other facilities or property is prohibited. - B. Residents are required to clean the area at the conclusion of using any common area, which includes ensuring trash is picked up, the room is vacuumed, and equipment and furniture are returned to their proper locations. - C. Santa Rosa residents are responsible for shared community cleanliness in their designated POD (e.g., wiping counters, disposing of individual trash, removing expired food, etc.) - D. Residents must not remove any furniture or equipment from common areas. - E. Residents are prohibited from tampering with electronic (i.e. thermostats) or safety equipment, or misusing game equipment. - F. The use of spray paint, glitter, or glue on the surfaces of the Art Room is prohibited (i.e. gluing items to surfaces). - G. Violating any COVID-19 or safety precautions related to common areas and HRE property.

 - 27. Computer and Internet Use: Computer and internet usage must be in accordance with the terms noted in the IT.03.001 Interim Policy on Responsible Use.
 Refer to https://policy.csuci.edu/sp/4/sp-04-005.htm for the full document.
 (Refer to 41.
 Wireless Routers.) - 28.
-Drugs: The possession, use, sale, manufacture or distribution of any illegal drug or substance, including the possession of drug paraphernalia, is prohibited on the CSU Channel Islands campus, and in all its buildings, including HRE. - A. Being under the influence of a controlled substance is prohibited. - A. Organizing activities, participating in associated activities, or being in the presence of controlled substances is prohibited - B. Possession of prescription drugs not prescribed specifically to that individual is prohibited. - C. Marijuana: the possession, use, sale, manufacture or distribution of marijuana is prohibited on CSU Channel Islands campus and in all its buildings. - B. Residents are prohibited from possession of any marijuana paraphernalia or being under the influence of marijuana in any housing facility.
+Drugs: The possession, use, sale, manufacture or distribution of any illegal drug or substance, including the possession of drug paraphernalia, is prohibited on the CSU Channel Islands campus, and in all its buildings, including HRE. - A. Being under the influence of a controlled substance is prohibited. - A. Being in the presence of, organizing or participating in associated activities that involve controlled substances is prohibited. - B. Possession of prescription drugs not prescribed specifically to that individual is prohibited. - C. Cannabis: the possession, use, sale, manufacture, or distribution of cannabis is prohibited on CSU Channel Islands campus and in all its buildings. - B. Residents are prohibited from possession of any cannabis paraphernalia or being under the influence of Cannabis in any housing facility.